 The glare of mental light appeared to have stimulated Baley mightily.
-At least he suddenly knew what R. Daneeh's weakness must be, the weakness of any thinking machine.
+At least he suddenly knew what R. Daneel's weakness must be, the weakness of any thinking machine.
 He thought feverishly, hopefully: The thing must be literal-minded.
 He said, "Then Project Spacetown is concluded as of today and with it the Sarton investigation.
 Is that it?"
-"That is the decision of our people at Spacetown," agreed R. Daneel, calmly. it.
-If, in your judgment, I am doing harm, stop me.
-It is only an hour and a half I ask."
-R. Daneel said, "What you say is correct.
-Today is not over.
-I had not thought of that, partner Elijah."
-Baley was "partner Elijah" again.
+"That is the decision of our people at Spacetown," agreed R. Daneel, calmly.

+"But today is not yet over."
+Baley looked at his watch.
+It was 22:30.
+"There is an hour and a half until midnight."
+R. Daneel said nothing.
+He seemed to consider.